Woodside Energy: Criticism

 In 2006–2007, as part of the Pluto LNG project, Woodside faced opposition over plans to build an onshore processing plant on the Burrup Peninsula in Western Australia, as the site is home to significant petroglyphs up to 30,000 years old.

 It has been suggested that intense lobbying by Woodside Petroleum contributed to the coalition Howard government's initial decision against emissions trading in August 2000.
 The company also opposed the Rudd Labor government's Carbon Pollution Reduction Scheme in 2009.

 Woodside is among six companies accused of making deceptive public statements in an attempt to get free carbon permits.
 The Australian Conservation Foundation says the companies exaggerated in public, but told a different story to their shareholders and investors.
 In June 2009, the ACF lodged an official complaint with the Federal consumer affairs watchdog asking that the matter be investigated.
 The Australian Competition & Consumer Commission took no action against the companies.

 In April 2011 Australia's Fair Work Ombudsman began an investigation into claims that foreign workers were underpaid on two North West Shelf oil rigs operated by Woodside Petroleum.
-In April 2013, the Federal Court in WA heard allegations that the workers were paid less than $3 an hour to work on the oil rigs.
+In April 2013, the Federal Court in WA heard allegations that the workers were paid less than A$3 an hour to work on the oil rigs.
 Documents tendered to the court claimed that the four men worked as painters on Woodside rigs on the North West Shelf off northern WA from July 2009 until early 2011.

 In the corporation's annual offshore performance report, published in mid-2013, the failure of an oil mist detector at Woodside Petroleum's Vincent oilfield in Western Australia was caused by faulty wiring and inadequately designed equipment.
 The issue was identified during a visit by a third party at Woodside's largest single source of oil production.